apache/hbase/BUILDING.md

 # Building HBase native client

-The HBase native client build using buck and produces a linux library.
+The HBase native client build using cmake and produces a linux library.

 # Dependencies